prashant-jadon/BaudGURU/README.md

 This project is an AI chatbot with real-time streamed responses which give 21 days plan of learning anything using a Tkinter-based GUI.
 The chatbot simulates a typing effect similar to ChatGPT, using the Ollama API for natural language processing.

 ## Features
-- **Real-time typing effect**: Responses stream in character by character.
+- **AI MODFILE TO Prepare Plan for 21 Days**: Customize LLM Model using Ollama base on llama 3.2 for preparaing response on custom LLM prompt.
-- **Simple, intuitive UI**: Built using Tkinter for an easy-to-use graphical interface.
+- **Build in Python and Tkinter**: Built using Tkinter for an easy-to-use graphical interface.
-- **Stop button**: Allows users to interrupt the response typing at any time.
+-
 ## Requirements

 - **Python 3.x**